 Market demand for Santa Clara homes continues at 20-year highs.
 The annual average Days on Market (red line) are at all-time lows and the final sales vs. list price (blue line) is also at historic highs.

 The scatter chart above shows the distribution of the sales vs. list price of 10.7%.
 Note that homes that sell after one weekend on the market typically sell for well over list price.
-Each home sale in 2017 is represented by a single dot.
+Each home sale is represented by a single dot.

 A view of the quarterly median price provides some insight to how the current market is moving.
 Note how the current market run started in early 2012 and is increasing at a faster rate.